Percentage Calculator

 $$\frac{3,000-2,700}{3,000}×100\%=\frac{300}{3,000}×100\%=10\%$$

-The concept of consistently expressing parts of a whole in the same fractions, driven by practical needs, dates back to ancient Babylon.
-The cuneiform tablets of the Babylonians included calculations related to proportions and percentages, reflecting their advanced understanding of mathematics.
-The Babylonians employed a base-60 numbering system known as sexagesimal for their mathematical calculations.
+The concept of expressing parts of a whole using consistent fractions is driven by practical needs and dates all the way back to ancient Babylon.
+Babylonian cuneiform tablets feature complex calculations related to proportions and percentages, highlighting their advanced understanding of mathematics.
+For these computations, the Babylonians employed a sexagesimal (base-60) numbering system.

-The percentage was also widespread in ancient Rome.
-The word "percent" comes from the Latin "pro centum," which means "for a hundred."
+The concept of percentages was also widespread in ancient Rome.
+In fact, the English word "percent" derives directly from the Latin phrase pro centum, which literally translates to "for a hundred" or "out of a hundred."

-It is believed that the concept of "percent" was introduced to science by the Belgian scientist Simon Stevin, an engineer from the city of Bruges.
-In 1584, he published tables for calculating percentages.
+It is widely believed that the formal concept of the "percent" was introduced to the scientific community by Simon Stevin, a Belgian engineer from Bruges.
+In 1584, Stevin published the first widely available mathematical tables specifically designed for calculating percentages.

-The sign % is thought to come from the Latin word cento, often abbreviated "cto" in percent calculations.
-From here, by further simplifying cursive writing, the letter t transformed into a slant (/), and the modern symbol for percentage emerged.
+The familiar % sign is thought to have evolved from the Latin word cento, which was often abbreviated as "cto" in early financial documents.
+Over time, as cursive writing simplified the abbreviation, the letter "t" morphed into a slanted line (/), eventually giving rise to the modern percentage symbol.